-The post-holder will be responsible for the development and delivery of teaching and research in the area of Rural Animal Health with a particular focus on the development of novel new courses designed to train practitioners working in the area of farm animal health.
-Applicants should have a PhD or equivalent and with experience in the delivery and development of academic courses.
+In this role you will be responsible for the development and delivery of teaching and research in the area of Rural Animal Health with a particular focus on the development of novel new courses designed to train practitioners working in the area of farm animal health.
+Applicants should have a PhD or equivalent, along with experience in the delivery and development of academic courses.

 Duties will include:

-- Arranging/organising and developing materials for teaching as required and delivering lectures to students at a variety of levels
+- organising and developing materials for teaching and delivering lectures to students at a variety of levels

-- Provision of educational guidance, learning support, counselling and tutorials as required
+- providing educational guidance, learning support, counselling and tutorials

-- Participate in study tours meetings and on-farm working
+- participating in study tours, meetings and on-farm working

-- Contribution to recruitment activity for Rural Animal Health involving attending and contribution to the planning of Open Days/Applicant Days/Taster Days/CPD Events/ Careers Evenings/College promotional events, local and national shows to provide advice
+- contributing to recruitment activity for Rural Animal Health involving attending and contribution to the planning of open days, applicant days, taster days, Continuous Professional Development (CPD) events, careers evenings, college promotional events, local and national shows to provide advice

-- Member of Animal and Science Programme Team (cross campus teaching via blended delivery)
+- being a member of Animal and Science Programme Team (cross campus teaching via blended delivery)

-You should possess a minimum PhD or relevant experience in Rural Animal Health or related subjects or be a fully Qualified Veterinary Surgeon.
+You should possess at minimum a PhD or relevant experience in Rural Animal Health or related subjects, or be a fully qualified Veterinary Surgeon.
 A postgraduate teaching qualification in Higher or Further Education is highly desirable.